JL907/Sett/README.md

 ## Known Issues
 * Multiplayer has not been tested extensively.
 He may or may not work in multiplayer environments.
-* The Show Stopper may clip you or enemies into the floor if the primary target is big enough
+* The Show Stopper may clip you or enemies into the floor if the primary target is big enough.
-* Face Breaker may also clip you or enemies into the floor
+* Face Breaker may also clip you or enemies into the floor.
-* Face Breaker may sometimes not grab enemies directly infront of you
+* Face Breaker may sometimes not grab enemies directly infront of you.
-* Haymaker may sometimes not damage enemies directly in front of you
+* Haymaker may sometimes not damage enemies directly in front of you.
+* Sett may ignore fall damage in certain situations.

 ## Future Plans
-* Death Animation
 * Indicators for facebreaker
 * Better Networking for multiplayer play